 Common withdrawal symptoms include muscle aches, nausea, vomiting, abdominal cramping, insomnia, and a runny nose.
 Many people also experience an overall feeling of discomfort and unease.

-Premiere Medical Center of Burbank, INC. treats opioid use disorder in patients taking opioid medications for two or more years.
+Premiere Medical Center treats opioid use disorder in patients taking opioid medications for two or more years.
 The team can help you transition off your current medication successfully while minimizing your withdrawal symptoms so you can do so comfortably.

-Premiere Medical Center of Burbank, INC. prescribes Suboxone, a treatment that contains buprenorphine, an opioid medication, and naloxone, which blocks the effects of opioids.
+Premiere Medical Center prescribes Suboxone, a treatment that contains buprenorphine, an opioid medication, and naloxone, which blocks the effects of opioids.

 This combination drug allows you to transition off your current opioid medication without the highly disruptive side effects you’d otherwise experience.

 Suboxone comes in a sublingual (under the tongue) film.
 Use the films every day according to your provider’s directions.
 Generally, you drink water before placing a film in your mouth; this creates moisture to help the films dissolve quickly.

 Your Suboxone treatment is usually just one part of addiction medicine.
 Learning healthy, new habits and thought patterns is just as important as transitioning off the medication for long-term success, so you’re likely to participate in psychotherapy or other counseling.

 Continue to use Suboxone according to your provider’s directions, but they’re likely to gradually taper your dose to a smaller, maintenance dose long-term.